 According to the founder of the center in Rutgers’ New Jersey for Food, Nutrition, and Health, Carmen, that causes phosphatidic acid accumulations and cells produce more membrane lipids than needed.

-He said that they came to the discovery that maybe there is more crucial role for this enzyme.
+He said that they came to the discovery that maybe there is a more crucial role for this enzyme.
 That is to ensure that the cells are not producing an excessive amount of membrane lipid.

 In case there is too much membrane lipid, there can be too much membrane, and the cells will grow uncontrollably, and this is a characteristic of cancer.

 Since the gene encoding the enzyme was discovered, people around the world studied the enzyme.
-They did that due to its link to diabetes, obesity, inflammation, lipodystrophy and other conditions.
+They did that due to its link to diabetes, obesity, inflammation, lipodystrophy, and other conditions.